What'sNEW May-June 2011

 The evolutionary transition from single-celled green algae to multicellular land plants required the acquisition of 3006 genes.
 516 more genes accompanied the evolution of vascular from nonvascular plants, and 1350 more genes led eventually to angiosperms.
 (Other genes were lost along the way: see figure.)
 These conclusions come from a team of more than 100 scientists analyzing the Saleginella genome, in order to "identify gene origins and expansions coinciding with evolutionary innovations and losses in land plants."
 They suggest that the transitions "included the stepwise addition of components of some developmental pathways...."

 Gene homologs were seen, but no plausible gene origins were even suggested in the report.
 Instead, nearly five thousand genes were acquired without any known provenance.
 Yes, they were likely acquired stepwise — one or a few genes at a time.
-But nothing indicates that the genes were composed stepwise, by which we mean one or a few nucleotides at a time.
+But nothing indicates that the genes were composed, one or a few nucleotides at a time.
 The lack of plausible origins for the acquired genes in this account is not unusual.
 But genes without plausible origins leave big gaps in the mainstream paradigm.
 Why don't more people notice?

 Jo Ann Banks et al., "The Selaginella Genome Identifies Genetic Changes Associated with the Evolution of Vascular Plants" [abstract], doi:10.1126/science.1203810, p960-963 v332, Science, 20 May 2011.